- About Us

 Freshwater or saltwater?

 » Saltwater for sure.
-I grew up fishing at Port O’Connor.
-It’s my absolute favorite place on the planet.
+I grew up fishing in Port O’Connor.
+It’s one of my favorite places on the planet.
+Fish on!

 James is a 25-year veteran of business-to-business marketing and advertising.
 After graduating from the prestigious University of Texas School of Advertising, he moved back to his hometown of Houston.
 “I had job offers with the big guys in New York and Chicago, but I wanted to stay close to the Houston Oilers,” he admits.
 Oops.

 Throughout his career, James has been fortunate enough to work on some of the largest and strongest brands in the region, and the world.
 His past experience as a strategic planner, account manager, media planner, marketing director and creative director showcases his well-rounded depth.
 Some of his most notable brand experience includes ExxonMobil Corporation, ExxonMobil Chemical, Schlumberger, BMC Software, NOV, Caterpillar, Mustang Cat, Luther’s Bar-B-Q, TGS, WesternGeco, Dynegy, PGS Exploration, AT&T, Procter & Gamble, United Supermarkets, Brown & Root, Global Industries, Pride International, Tesco Corporation, Texas Children’s Hospital, TAM International, Camsco and National Cardiovascular Partners... just to name a few.